natgo/wt-wiki-scraper/wikitext-transpiled/ground/Sd.Kfz.%20140%2F1.md

 ''As a support vehicle:''

 Due to its high rate of fire, the 20 mm gun is able to not only damage tracks but all tank modules at its BR.
 This is particularly helpful when engaging heavier targets which cannot be penetrated by the HVAP belts.
-The gun barrel, tracks, engine deck or any other module that can disable the tank are the main targets the player must aim to in order to disable the tank and make it an easier prey for friendlies who can take down the heavy armor.
+The gun barrel, tracks, engine deck or any other module that can disable the tank are the main targets the player must aim to in order to disable the tank and make it an easier prey for friendlies who can take down the heavy armour.
 It is also able to repair assist, meaning it is able to reduce the repair time of a friendly vehicle in helped.
 This is not only an RP incomer but also can save your life in a tense situation in which 2 guns are better than a single 20 mm.

 ''As an anti-air:''